thuyanduong/promises-practice/README.md

   setTimeout(() => console.log('Line 2'), 1000)
   console.log('Line 3')
   ```
   + This snippet logs `Line 1`, then `Line 3`, and finally `Line 2` after one second.
-This is because `setTimeout` is a asynchronous function that lets JavaScript move on to the next line of code while it waits for the correct time to execute.
+This is because `setTimeout` is an asynchronous function that lets JavaScript move on to the next line of code while it waits for the a certain amount of time as passed before executing its callback function.

 **2. What does the following code snippet log?
 Why?**
   ```javascript